8th Grade

 SCIENCE

 Our Science curriculum is based on Next Generation Science Standards.
-Students will have the opportunity to study various topics of Physical Science including Matter, Chemical Interactions, and Introductory Physics.
-Students will develop skills necessary for scientific exploration including the application of the scientific method to questions, to test hypotheses, and to analyze data in the lab activities.
+Students will have the opportunity to study various topics of Physical Science including Matter, Chemical Interactions and Introductory Physics.
+Students will develop skills necessary for scientific exploration including application of the scientific method to question, to test hypothesis, and to analyze data in the lab activities.

 MATH

 Our mathematics curriculum is designed to be challenging and motivating for all students.
 The mathematics curriculum is based on the Common Core State Standards.
 The correct placement of students is essential for student success.
 Careful consideration of student abilities is critical to self-esteem.
 It is very important that all students be placed appropriately.
-Identification for math placement will occur in the spring of fifth, sixth, and seventh grade and will be based on multiple factors including grades, common assessments, and standardized tests.
+Identification for math placement will occur in the spring of fifth, sixth, and seventh grade and will be based on multiple factors including test and quiz grades, standardized tests, and end of the year placement test.

-Algebra 1: Students will study the language of Algebra, single- and multi-step equations and inequalities, graphing, functions, linear functions, systems of equations and inequalities, polynomials, quadratic functions, and radicals.
-By successfully completing this Algebra 1 course in 8th grade, students may be able to progress ahead in their high school math programs at an accelerated rate.
-Emphasis is placed on critical thinking and problem-solving.
+Algebra 1: Students will study the language of Algebra, single and multi-step equations and inequalities, graphing, functions, linear functions, systems of equations and inequalities, polynomials, quadratic functions, and radicals.
+Emphasis is placed on critical thinking and problem solving.

-Honors Algebra: The prerequisite for this course is the successful completion of Grade 7 Algebra 1 with a final average > 80%.
-This course will continue to lay a strong foundation in Algebra and introduce topics from advanced Algebra and Geometry.
+Honors Algebra: This course will continue to lay a strong foundation of Algebra and to introduce topics from advanced Algebra and Geometry.
 The goal of Honors Algebra is to prepare students for the rigor of an advanced mathematics program at the high school level.
-This course will reinforce and deepen understanding of topics from Algebra 1, introduce selected topics from Algebra 2, reinforce basic Geometry, and introduce some advanced Geometry topics.
+This course will reinforce and deepen understanding of topics from Algebra 1, introduce selected topics from Algebra 2, reinforce basic Geometry and introduce some advanced Geometry topics.

 Textbooks